FokkoVeegens/FokkoVeegens/README.md

 You can ask me anything about Azure DevOps.
 I have worked with Azure DevOps since its birth in 2005, when it used to be called Visual Studio Team System.
 Furthermore I'm working on my proficiency in everything around GitHub.

+## What I'm working on

+I just changed jobs.
+In my previous job I worked a lot with Azure DevOps.
+That will change, I will focus much more on GitHub and the GitHub ecosystem.
+Apart from that I hope to focus more on organizational work.
+I will still maintain the Azure DevOps Server Versions repository and I hope to be contributing more on the GitHub ecosystem.

 ## Details

 - 😄 Pronouns: He/Him